 Russell Heilling made a highly interesting observation in a comment to my MPLS MTU challenges post: you could get asymmetric MTUs in MPLS networks due to penultimate hop popping.
-Imagine our network has the following topology (drawn with the fantastic tools used by the RFC authors):

 The only link using MPLS is between R1 and R2.
 FW is a misconfigured firewall blocking all ICMP packets.
 Furthermore, FW uses NAT making the client C appear to be directly connected to R2.
 Layer-2 payload size (known as MTU on Cisco IOS) on all links is 1500 bytes.
 Unlabeled IP packets can be up to 1500 byte long; labeled IP packets cannot exceed 1496 bytes (depending on the size of the MPLS label stack).